Julia T. Brown, Esq.

 Featured Speaker: Friday Night Welcome

-Pam Thiel has a long history with AAUW, and is passionate about gender equity and GOTV (Get Out The Vote).
-She has served on the national board, been a Great Lakes regional director, president of Wisconsin, and a La Crosse branch president.
+Pam Thiel has a long history with AAUW and is passionate about gender equity and GOTV (Get Out The Vote).
+She has held many AAUW positions of leadership: National Board member; Great Lakes Regional Director for Wisconsin, Illinois, Michigan, Indiana, and Ohio; president of Wisconsin; and La Crosse branch president.

 Pam is retired and a certified River Rat awarded for her years of service as a biologist and manager with the US Fish and Wildlife Service and Wisconsin Department of Natural Resources on the Upper Mississippi River System.